 Welcome to our Guests!

-We are so delighted that you are here visiting with us this morning.
-It’s Rally Sunday!
-We will be having a Potluck Lunch after service in the Parish Hall today.
-You are welcome to join us, there is always plenty to share.
+We are so delighted that you are here visiting with us this morning. please join us after the service for a cup of coffee in the parish hall.
 We would love to have the opportunity to get to know you better!

-The flowers on the altar are dedicated by Bill & Lillian Cocherl to the Glory of God and in Thanksgiving for our Son John’s Birthday.
+The flowers on the altar are given to the Glory of God and in Thanksgiving for his Son.

 In response to an article Mother Suzanne shared in her sermon this past Sunday: Why we will no longer be a welcoming church: